FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

 classes: wide
 ---

-This quick start guide will show you how to make a simple pet store which returns a pet by name.
+This quick-start guide will show how to make a simple pet store which returns a pet by name.
 If no pets are found, it will return a custom message.

 1. Deploy the components using [Docker](/docs/installation) to start up the designer and server.
 2. Navigate to [http://localhost:4200](http://localhost:4200) in your browser.